aspiringsecurity/De-Transport-Monitor/README.md

 - Please visit demos at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV (Demo 1 and Demo 4)

-# Onyx Transport DAO: Blockchain and Web3 ecosystem tools enabled user security, payments and on-chain analytics
+# DID Transport DAO: Blockchain and Web3 ecosystem tools enabled user security, payments and on-chain analytics

-Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK: We are using Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.
+DID, TBD, Ontology, Trinsic and PolygonID; Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK: We are using Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.

-zksync Paymasters, Onyx and Biconomy SDK enable us to have a DAO infrastructure with minimal gas fees.
+zksync Paymasters, TBD and Biconomy SDK enable us to have a DAO infrastructure with minimal gas fees.
 That is very important both from the privacy and cost-effectiveness front.

 Offchain interoperability with Ethereum-like blockchains.
 Also, the ability to use decentralized NFT voting for incident investigative systems.